 Written by indie author, Wendy Wanner, The Color of Fear intertwines Wiccan culture and religion with a modern-day murder mystery.

 Rachel’s life has been full of tragic deaths, which as they build in number, seems suspiciously intentional.
 In a small town full of old money and waspy secrets, Rachel must uncover the clandestine lies that tie all of these murders together.

 More than your average cozy mystery, The Color of Fear focuses on relationships and political corruption in a Jan Karon town meets witches kind of description.

 The English major in me has to obsess over Macbeth and remind you of this timeless Shakespearean classic.
-Geeky, high school Christine loved Macbeth and cannot even count the number of times that I’ve read this lyrical tragedy as an adult.
+Geeky, high school Christine loved Macbeth years and years ago and cannot even count the number of times that I’ve read this lyrical tragedy as an adult.